Don86/fire-overanalytics/README.md

 ## Intro

 This repo will be a list of notes and long-form thoughts I have on the possible portfolio paths to fire.
-Some notes:

 * I'm based in Australia.
 If there's anyone outside Australia, I'll try my best to make things generalizable, but YMMV/DYOR.
 * I don't actually care much about the RE; just the FI.
 Beyond FI, I'll work for fun, on my own terms.